ent/ent/doc/website/blog/2022-03-14-ent-hooks-examples.md

 }
 ```

-BTW, you can see that it's OK to add files to the ent directory (not only in schema folder) since the ent generate command only appends/changes ent
+BTW, you can see that it's OK to add files to the Ent directory (not only in schema folder) since the Ent generate command only appends/changes Ent
 generated files.

 ### Special Validators:

 Ent provides [validators](https://entgo.io/docs/schema-fields#validators) for fields, yet sometimes the logic can contain
-dependencies that are more applicative and require a broader context.
+dependencies that are more applicative and require broader context.
-For example, in our use case, we would like to make sure that dogs names don’t start with the first 2 letters of the owners name
+For example, in our use case, we would like to make sure that dog's names don’t start with the first 2 letters of the owner's name
-(Best practice when you don't want your dog to run in circles every time someone calls your name).
+(best practice when you don't want your dog to run in circles every time someone calls your name).

 We start with a simple test
 ```go